uit-no/hpc-doc/general/faq.rst

 If your application has both of the following symptoms:

-#. works on a low number of nodes, but hangs on startup on higher node
+#.
+It works on a low number of nodes, but hangs on startup on higher node
    counts
-#. works with ethernet (by setting ``--mca btl ^openib`` on the mpirun
+#.
+It works with ethernet (by setting ``--mca btl ^openib`` on the mpirun
    command), but not with infiniband

 Then try to revert back to OpenMPI 1.2.4 by setting this before